HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 ```
 def mapData_ToGeoJSON():
 ```
 Within this function, make a python template.
 [This stack overflow article](https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting) may help, but essentially you are creating a string in the proper format of any single data point, except that rather than including actual data, use placeholders for values (%d for string, %s for integers, etc).
-In other words, include every variable you want to have d3 ultimately work with in proper JSON format with a placeholder for each variable's value.
+In other words, include every variable you want to have mapbox ultimately work with in proper geoJSON format with a placeholder for each variable's value.

-To do so, declare a variable template and assign it, as below, to the general format that d3 requires.
-In the case of the QMH project example, a d3 stacked bar graph shows tallies of hospital patients by year, broken down into their religious affiliations.
-So, the template for this looks like:
+To do so, declare a variable template and assign it, as below, to the geoJSON that mapbox requires.
+Below is a template from the QMH Map projec, which relied on a place Name, Year, and Count in addition to a place latitude/longitutde coordinate.
+It looked like:
 ```
 def mapData_ToGeoJSON():